Joint calibration to SPX and VIX options with signature-based models: Introduction

-The martingale optimal transport approach (see e.g.~\cite{GH:13}) is used to calibrate discrete-time models as proposed in \cite{G:20a,G:21}.
-These models are closely related to Schr\"odinger bridge problems, where the idea is to calibrate only the drift of the volatility while keeping the volatility of volatility unchanged, see e.g. \cite{HL:19} or \cite{GLOW:20,GLOW:21} as well as the references therein regarding an optimal transport approach.
+The martingale optimal transport approach is used to calibrate discrete-time models as proposed in \cite{G:20a,G:21}.
+These models are closely related to Schr\"odinger bridge problems, where the idea is to calibrate only the drift of the volatility while keeping the volatility of volatility unchanged, see e.g. \cite{GLOW:20} as well as the references therein regarding an optimal transport approach.
 Although the calibration within that setting is accurate, it is also computationally rather expensive and not amenable to calibrate to several maturities jointly.
-These computational challenges have been tackled recently in \cite{GB:22} both in discrete and continuous time extending the contributions of \cite{G:20a,G:21}.
+These computational challenges have been tackled recently in \cite{GB:22}.